 I think because the whole idea of virtual assistance is still very much ‘out of reach’ in many people’s minds.

-Like, particularly in Australia, if your neighbors don’t see you leaving for work, or coming back from work during the week, they’re going to straight-up think you’re just a bludger receiving a pension.
+Like, particularly in Australia, if your neighbours don’t see you leaving for work, or coming back from work during the week, they’re going to straight-up think you’re just a bludger receiving a pension.

 I know there are many people who love going to work and being in a busy office environment, but I also know there are even more people who would love to get out of that repetitive environment.